sschwartzdata/vanguard_de_project/README.md

 ### Analytics / Visualisation
 It is not enough to take data and store it in a database, you have to consider how to make it useful to others.
 At this point in the project, you should have 4 tables in your database.
 Think about how to effectively join this data together.
 You will create a series of views to make the data easier to work with.
 In terms of implementation and specifics, this will be on you.
 Think about how to make the data as clear as possible.
 Which fields should you include and in what order?
 Expect to use aggregation and joins a lot during this section.
 As a minimum, you should create views based on the following 3 prompts:
-- Top songs by artist in terms of duration_ms
+- Top 10 songs by artist in terms of duration_ms (ordered by artist ASC, duration_ms DESC)
-- Top artists in the database by # of followers
+- Top 20 artists in the database ordered by # of followers DESC
-- Top songs by artist in terms of tempo
+- Top 10 songs by artist in terms of tempo (ordered by artist ASC, duration_ms DESC)

 Additionally, think of at least 2 additional views you would like to create that you think could be useful for a data scientist or data analyst.
 Combined with the 3 mentioned above, you are required to create at least 5 views.

 In addition to views, you will also need to create 3 data visualisations using Python.
 You can use any module you want for this.
 Python has a number of visualization modules such as `matplotlib` and `seaborn`.
 You can create any visualisation you think would help increase insight and understanding into the data.
 The `track_feature` table has a number of numeric fields that you could use for this.
+We will be asking you to submit this as a .pdf file.
+Try to picture yourself presenting data to a non-technical person.
+As a result, try to focus on your presentation and organization.
+Focus on consistent formatting, good use of titles and legends, and other things that will make your submission easy to understand.

 ## Deliverables
 You will submit all deliverables via Github in the `submissions` folder.
-If you are not familiar, see the primer info at the bottom of this page.
+You can do this by cloning or forking this repo and then commiting your code / files into your repository.
+Make sure your name is included somewhere that's easy to find (i.e. in your branch name, fork name, etc).
+If you are not familiar with how to use Github, see the primer info at the bottom of this page.
 1. Python code for your API calls, transformations, and visualizations.
     * Implementation for this portion is up to you.
+You can provide a single python file, multiple python files, create your own modules and import them, etc.  There are no specific requirements in terms of how you organize your python files.
 We include a number of hints and suggestions in this document that you can take into consideration.
     * Your code should be clean, readable, and easy to understand.
 In a professional setting this is key because your code will constantly be read and used by others.
 Minimize redundant code by using functions when possible.
 2. A SQLite .db file which will contain a database called `spotify.db`
     * This file should contain the following tables: `artist`, `album`, `track`, and `track_feature`.
     * This file should contain 5 views, including 3 from the prompt above and 2 that you come up with yourself.
 3. A pdf called `visualization.pdf` file containing images of your 3 data visualizations you created in Python.